jonathanpotter/config-server-tutorial/README.md

 ## Part 2: GitHub Configuration Repo

 In Part 1, you used a local file repository to store configuration.
 Beyond the local workstation environment, you will be using a git repo on the [Ford GitHub](https://github.ford.com) instance.
-In Part 2, you will create a new repo in GitHub and reconfigure your config server app to use this repo.
+In Part 2, you will create a new repo in GitHub where configuration can be managed and protect the repo with a public/private key pair.

 ### Create Repo on GitHub for Configuration Files
 - On [Ford GitHub](https://github.ford.com), create a new, private repo.